Contracts & Authority to Sign Regulation 109

 C. Associate Vice Provost and Dean of Students.
 Contracts and agreements below $2,500 for entertainment, professional services, and other activities funded by student fees; contracts relating to services provided by the Student Health Center.

-D. Director of Human Resources.
+D. Associate Vice Chancellor and Chief Human Resources Officer.
 Letters and other documents regarding personnel matters.

 E. Academic & Arts Deans.
 Professional Services Agreements (using the standard template agreement) for their respective schools with a total dollar amount of $500 or less which do not fall into any of the above categories (e.g., an agreement for a purchase of $500 or less, with no lease aspects, etc.).